MITgcm/MITgcm/doc/getting_started/getting_started.rst

     command-line options passed to the compiler

 ``CPP``
-    the C pre-processor to use, and any necessary command-line options, e.g. ``cpp -traditional -P``
+    the C preprocessor to use, and any necessary command-line options, e.g. ``cpp -traditional -P``

 ``CFLAGS``, ``FFLAGS``
     command-line compiler flags required for your C and Fortran compilers, respectively, to compile and execute properly.